 The first parameter is for specifying the font ranges to embed.
 Selecting only a specific set of characters to embed reduces the memory footprint.
-If unspecified, all characters of the font are embedded.

 Several ranges can be specified, separated by ; .
 There are two ways to specify a character range: the custom range and the known range.